LizzyonGit/sotis-lifecoach/README.md

 #### Color schemes

 I searched the internet for life coach websites and my mentor also instantly said I would probably use a lot of blue because it conveys calmness.
-So I found this website that I liked: https://themewagon.github.io/Pilates/, I picked two colors from it (#55CBD2 and #C5FFF1), and went to https://coolors.co/ where I entered those two colors and asked for two more colors.
+I found this website that I liked: https://themewagon.github.io/Pilates/, and picked two colors from it (#55CBD2 and #C5FFF1).
+I entered them in [Coolors.co](https://coolors.co/) and asked for two more colors.
 Keeping in mind the mainly blue theme, I went with these two complementary darker colors: #173753 and #1B4353.

 My main background is white, as I don't want to overdo it with a blue background.

 On the hero image, I used a neutral transparent black background with white text to not intervene with the image.

-For color contrast, the used text color-background combinations get a score of 6.36 and up.
+For color contrast, the used text color-background combinations get a score of 6.36 and up according to [Coolors.co](https://coolors.co/).

 #### Fonts

-I went on Google fonts and set the filter to "Calm", browsing through the results this one stuck out to me: Montserrat Alternates.
-I liked the "E" being different than the other fonts.
-For a pairing, I couldn't find anything on some of the font pairing sites, but when I just googled for font pairs with Montserrat Alternates, this blog came up (https://approval.studio/blog/how-to-combine-fonts/), where they argued for the pair Montserrat Alternates and Raleway, so I decided to go with that.
+I went on [Google Fonts](https://fonts.google.com/) and set the filter to 'Calm'.
+Browsing through the results, *Montserrat Alternates* stuck out to me.
+I liked the 'E' being different than the other fonts.
+For a pairing font, I couldn't find anything on some of the font pairing sites, but when I just googled for font pairs with 'Montserrat Alternates', this blog came up (https://approval.studio/blog/how-to-combine-fonts/), where they argued for the pair *Montserrat Alternates* and *Raleway*, so I decided to go with that.

 #### Logos and images

-The logo with a cat and a book is from Canva.com, from which I removed the text.
-In www3.lunapic.com I created a transparent background and changed the color to create a logo for the navbar in #55CBD2 and as a favicon in #173753.
+The logo with a cat and a book is from [Canva](https://www.canva.com/), from which I removed the text.
+In [Lunapic](https://www3.lunapic.com/editor/) I created a transparent background and changed the color to create a logo in #55CBD2 or the navigation bar, and in #173753 for the favicon.
 To create the favicon files, I used [RealFaviconGenerator](https://realfavicongenerator.net/).

 All used images are my own.